fivetran/dbt_quickbooks/README.md

 - Generates a comprehensive data dictionary of your source and modeled QuickBooks data through the [dbt docs site](https://fivetran.github.io/dbt_quickbooks/).

 <!--section="quickbooks_transformation_model"-->
 The following table provides a detailed list of all tables materialized within this package by default.
 The primary outputs of this package are described below.
-Intermediate tables are used to create these output models.
+Intermediate tables are used to create these outputs.

 > TIP: See more details about these tables in the package's [dbt docs site](https://fivetran.github.io/dbt_quickbooks/#!/overview?g_v=1&g_e=seeds).